-In March 2012, the Government published the 'National Planning Policy Framework' (2012), setting out its economic, environmental and social planning policies for England.
+In July 2018, the Government published revisions to the National Planning Policy Framework' (2018), setting out its economic, environmental and social planning policies for England.
 Taken together, these policies articulate the Government's vision of sustainable development, which should be interpreted and applied locally to meet local aspirations.
 The policies of greatest relevance to pitch provision and retention are as follows: